Itzelparada/SQL/README.md

-# Itzel Parada SQL PORTFOLIO
+# Itzel Parada's SQL PORTFOLIO
 ## Hello, this is my SQL Portfolio!
 This code repository consist of examples of SQL I have written.